 Dinner Order Flub: In "Pompeii and Circumstance", Fred is continually misreading his Italian phrase book.
 As a result, he orders a potted plant at a restaurant.

-When you look at it, Daphne (being much more fashion-conscious than before - even though she's still sharper than Fred) and Velma (who must always be right and, whenever she's wrong, the script will find a way to prove her right at the end of the day) qualify as well.
+When you look at it, Daphne (being much more fashion-conscious than before - even though she's still sharper than Fred, and still more competent than she was in the original series) and Velma (who must always be right and, whenever she's wrong, the script will find a way to prove her right at the end of the day...with a few notable exceptions) qualify as well.

 Even when Shaggy and Scooby see this coming, the gang manages to work around it.
 See the Genre Savvy entry.

 Former Child Star: The Mystery Machine used to belong to the Mystery Kids, a musical group that starred a brother and a sister.
 They appear in the episode "It's Mean, It's Green, It's the Mystery Machine", where their mother has been attempting to arrange a return to stardom for them.
 They decide at the end that they're happier being nobodies.